AurelDeveloper/SwissSnowFinderSRV/README.md

 It's a server script for an app that finds the ski station with the best snow in Switzerland.

+**Note**: I won't continue developing this project for the moment as summer approaches, and it's not good to conduct tests.

 ## Functions

 - **weather.py:** Fetches the list of all ski stations in Switzerland.
 The list is stored in a Postgres table in the Supabase database.
 It runs on GitHub Actions.